ThilinaRajapakse/simpletransformers/docs/_docs/20-lm-specifics.md

 ## ELECTRA Models

 The ELECTRA model consists of a generator model and a discriminator model.

+### Configuring an ELECTRA model

-Because of this, you can configure an ELECTRA model in several ways by using the options below.
+You can configure an ELECTRA model in several ways by using the options below.

-- `model_type` must be set to `"electra"`.
+- `model_type` must be set to `electra`.
 - To load a saved ELECTRA model, you can provide the path to the save files as `model_name`.
 - However, the pre-trained ELECTRA models made public by Google are available as separate generator and discriminator models.
-When starting from these models (Language Model fine-tuning), set `model_name` to `None` and provide the pre-trained models as `generator_name` and `discriminator_name`.
+When starting from these models (Language Model fine-tuning), set `model_name` to `electra` and provide the pre-trained models as `generator_name` and `discriminator_name`.
 These two parameters can also be used to load locally saved generator and/or discriminator models.

     ```python
     model = LanguageModelingModel(
         "electra",
-        None,
+        "electra",
         generator_name="outputs/generator_model",
         discriminator_name="outputs/disciminator_model",
     )